 - I. The School Board authorizes the use of automated external defibrillators (AED). - II.
 Each school that is a member of the Florida High School Athletic Association (FHSAA) must have an operational AED on school grounds.
-The device shall be readily available for use.
+The device shall be available in a clearly marked and publicized location for all athletic activities, including those held outside of the school year.
 The location of the device must be registered with the local emergency medical services director.
-All persons who are reasonably expected to use the device shall be notified of its location. - III.
-Each school that is a member of the FHSAA must ensure that all employees or volunteers who are reasonably expected to use an AED obtain appropriate training including completion of a course in cardiopulmonary resuscitation (CPR) or a basic first aid course that includes CPR and demonstrated proficiency in the use of an AED. - IV.
+All persons reasonably expected to use the device shall be notified annually in writing of the location of each AED on school grounds. - III.
+Each school that is a member of the FHSAA must ensure that all employees or volunteers who are reasonably expected to use an AED obtain appropriate training including completion of a course in cardiopulmonary resuscitation (CPR) or a basic first aid course that includes CPR and demonstrated proficiency in the use of a defibrillator. - IV.
 The Superintendent or designee shall develop procedures to implement this policy.